Charanvir/Charanvir/README.md

 Full Stack Web Developer
 ------------------------

 Welcome to my GitHub page.
-I am always looking to improve my coding skills and learn new languages.
+I am always looking to improve my coding skills and learn new languages, frameworks and libraries.
 I love working on both sides of the stack and seeing a project come together in its entirety.
 I love to collaborate with other developers and build cool and exciting projects.
 View some of my projects, or send me a message via one of my socials and I would love to have a quick chat.
 Happy Coding!

 * 🌍  I'm based in Brampton, Ontario
 * 🖥️  See my portfolio at [https://charanvir.github.io/charanvirs-portfolio/](http://charanvir.github.io/charanvirs-portfolio/)